fonsecapeter/brass_mono/README.md

 from the root dir,
-  * first run `./init.sh` to set up the dependencies
+  * first run `make init` to set up the dependencies
   * edit the svg font and save
-  * run `./release.sh` to build and zip the fonts with fontforge
+  * run `make build` to build and zip the fonts with fontforge
+  * run `make install` to install the fonts to your user account (will update if already installed in ~/.fonts/PeterMonoFonts)

 > fontforge docs: https://fontforge.github.io/scripting.html